Confirmation of Acceptance for Studies (CAS)

 When should I expect to receive my CAS?

 Once all internal administrative checks with both Registry and Finance have been carried out and your visa documents have been approved, you will be assigned a CAS by the IST.
-Please check all information is correct in the assessment email given by the IST, before we approved and process your CAS, to prevent any errors.
+Please check all information is correct in the assessment email sent to you by IST and let us know straight away if any of the information is incorrect.
+This will help prevent errors in your CAS.

 When should I apply for my ATAS?